Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-mar-1130am.md

 - consider action-> timeout, log out etc.
 - Implementation of graphing is not yet done--> pace needs to be picked up -pie charts
+- The graph's design is important and should be carefully considered.
+Ease of interpretation should be a priority -consider choosing an ideal font and size.
+	- it needs to be readable and easy to interpret.
+	- test the font for yourself and ensure that it is easy to read